This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Cream cheese frosting

-- Beat 1 egg quickly and pour it over the dough.
+- Beat 1 egg with a fork and pour it over the dough.
 Mix until the dough just about sticks together.

-- Place in a cling film and press it slightly into a flat rectangle for ease of rolling later on.
+- Cover with plastic wrap and press it into a flat rectangle for ease of rolling later on.
 Chill for 20 minutes.

-- If you’re using fresh pumpkin, cut in quarters and remove the seeds.
-Sprinkle with salt and olive oil and roast for 40 minutes at 180deg C.
+- If you’re using fresh pumpkin, cut into quarters and remove the seeds.
+Sprinkle with salt and olive oil and roast for 40 minutes.

 - Let the pumpkin cool slightly, then puree in a food processor until you obtain a smooth paste.

-- Add one peeled and sliced orange or tangerine over the pumpkin puree.
-Pulse the mixture in a food processor to combine into a fine paste.
+- Add one peeled and sliced orange over the pumpkin puree.
+Pulse the mixture in the food processor to combine into a fine paste.
 Sieve the mixture to remove any skins or seeds.

-- In a large bowl add the pumpkin puree, cream, spices, zest, sugar, syrups and extracts.
-Combine well, and taste to see if it’s spiced enough.
-Add more spices if needed.
+- In a large bowl add the pumpkin puree, orange, cream, spices, zest, sugar, syrups and extracts.
+Add the eggs and combine well.

-- Place the filling inside the pie crust, then bake for 35-40 minutes at 180deg C. The pie should be firm, with a slight wobble in the middle.
+- Place the filling inside the pie crust, then bake for 35-40 minutes.
+The pie should be firm, with a slight wobble in the middle.

 - Let the pie cool at room temperature before chilling.
-Do not remove from tart tin until completely chilled.
+Do not remove from pie tray until completely chilled.

 - Decorate with cream cheese, candied lemon slices and ginger, and leaves made from tart crust.